vmware-archive/photon-controller/java/deployer/README.md

 * Restarting failed services or bringing up replacement management images
 * Upgrade of an existing deployment to a new version

-The deployer is implemented as a DCP service, with individual tasks implemented as collections of microservices.
+The deployer is implemented as a Xenon service, with individual tasks implemented as collections of microservices.

 ## Build